West Midlands (region): Universities

 The University of Birmingham is the main university in the region and has the most funding.
 It has a large research grant, as does the University of Warwick, which is the next largest in terms of funding.
 Birmingham and Warwick are members of the Russell Group of public research universities.
 Keele and Aston have a moderate research grant, but none of the other universities do.
 Keele, although having the largest campus in the UK (by area), is one of the smallest universities in the region.
 There are medical schools at Warwick, Keele and Birmingham.
 Birmingham and Warwick receive more than twice as much total income than any other university in the region – around £400 million each.

 Around 45% of students are from the region, and 35% from other parts of the UK, while 20% are from overseas.
 The region attracts students from South East England owing to good access via the M40 and the West Coast Main Line, but there is a good mix from other regions too, except the North East (especially) and Yorkshire.
 Students native to the West Midlands are most likely to study in the region (40%), then the East Midlands (12%), the North West (11%), and then Yorkshire (9%).
 Very few go to the East of England or the North East.
 The region has a net export of university students to other regions.

 At time of graduation in 2010 almost 60% of graduates remained in the West Midlands, with 10% going to London, 7% to the South-East, and around 5% to the East Midlands.
 Very few go to Yorkshire, the North-East, or even (neighbouring) Wales.

 Transport

 Railways

 Served by many lines in the urban areas such as the West Coast Main Line and branches.
 The Welsh Marches Line and the Cotswold Line transect the region as well as the Cross Country Route and Chiltern Line.
 There are plans to reopen the Gloucestershire Warwickshire Railway.
-The HS2 (High Speed Two) project is planned to connect London to Birmingham by 2026.
+The HS2 (High Speed Two) project is planned to connect London to Birmingham.
+The opening date is uncertain, but beyond 2033.